DWTechs/Checkard.js/README.md

  * Checks if the given value is a valid Date object.
  *
  * @param {unknown} v - The value to check.
- * @returns True if the value is a Date object and not NaN, otherwise false.
+ * @returns {boolean} True if the value is a Date object, otherwise false.
  */
 isDate(v: unknown): v is Date {}